-Due to increasing difficulties with walking, balance, coordination and adapting to sudden changes, it is important that all furniture throughout the home is stable.
+Due to increasing difficulties with walking, balance and coordination, it is important that all furniture throughout a patient’s home is stable, especially in their bedroom.
 Any rolling furniture, such as a bed frame, should have the caster wheels removed or firmly locked in place to prevent accidents.
-A person with Parkinson’s disease who is confined to a wheelchair or uses another rolling mobility aid like a rollator should always lock the wheels on their devices before attempting transfers in and out of the bed and chairs.
+A person with Parkinson’s disease who is confined to a wheelchair or uses another rolling mobility aid like a rollator should always lock the wheels on their devices before attempting transfers in and out of bed and chairs.
 A bed rail or safety handle can be installed on a senior’s bed frame to assist with these transfers as well.

-The kitchen area needs to be made as accessible and user-friendly as possible for someone suffering from Parkinson’s.
-Switching out small hardware on cabinets and drawers with larger handles or pulls can allow PD patients with tremors, poor grip strength and limited dexterity easier access to storage areas in the kitchen.
+The kitchen area must be as accessible and user friendly as possible for someone suffering from Parkinson’s.
+Traditional hardware on kitchen cabinets and drawers can be small and difficult to grasp.
+Switching out small knobs with larger handles or pulls can allow PD patients with tremors, poor grip strength and limited dexterity easier access to storage areas in the kitchen.
 (The same concept applies to doorknobs and similar hardware around the house—add bulky grips to knobs or replace them with levered door handles.)
-Pieces of rope or fabric can also be tied to existing hardware to improve access.
-Whenever possible, keep cookware, dishes, utensils and pantry items between chest and waist level.
-This will prevent a senior from reaching up high or stooping over, thereby helping to prevent falls.
+Pieces of rope or fabric can also be tied to existing hardware to improve accessibility.
+Whenever possible, store cookware, dishes, utensils and pantry items between chest and waist level.
+This will keep a senior from reaching up high or stooping over, thereby helping to prevent falls.

-A 2011 Centers for Disease Control (CDC) report names bathrooms as one of the most dangerous rooms in the home when it comes to slips and falls.
+A 2011 Centers for Disease Control and Prevention (CDC) report names bathrooms as one of the most dangerous rooms in the home when it comes to slips and falls.
 Nonfatal bathroom injuries, such as contusions, abrasions, strains, sprains and fractures, most commonly occur in or around the tub or shower and on or near the toilet.
-Properly installed grab bars that are screwed into wall studs beside toilets and sinks and inside and outside tub/shower areas can provide PD patients with extra stability and confidence while bathing and toileting.
-Avoid using removable suction cup grab bars, which aren’t intended to support one’s full body weight and will do very little to help a senior break a fall.
+Properly installed grab bars that are screwed into wall studs beside toilets and sinks as well as inside and outside tub/shower areas can provide PD patients with extra stability and confidence while bathing and toileting.
+Avoid using removable suction cup grab bars, which aren’t intended to support a person’s full body weight and will do very little to help a senior break a fall.